arpabet/glue/README.md

 ### Contributions

 If you find a bug or issue, please create a ticket.
-For now no external contributions are permitted.
+For now no external contributions are allowed.